cyanreg/avtransport/draft-qproto-spec.md

 UDP mode is unidirectional, but the implementations are free to use the [reverse signalling](#reverse-signalling) data if they negotiate it themselves.

-Implementations SHOULD segment the data such that the MTU is never exceeded and no packet splitting occurs.
+Implementations MUST segment the data such that the network MTU is never exceeded and no packet fragmentation occurs.</br>
+The **minimum** network MTU required for the protocol is **384 bytes**, as to allow [video information packets](#video-info-packets) or any future large packets to be sent without fragmentation.

+Jumbograms MAY be used where supported to reduce overhead and increase efficiency.

 Data packets MAY be padded by appending random data or zeroes after the `packet_data` field up to the maximum MTU size.
 This permits constant bitrate operation,